 It’s easily the best thing I’ve done so far.

 It’s a simple concept, but it’s making a big difference in my life.
-When I go into the kitchen, I immediately see a reminder of how important this decluttering project is to me — and of how much progress I’ve already made.
-More importantly, there are four good reason why it’s best to have nothing on your kitchen countertops.
+When I go into the kitchen, I immediately see a reminder of how important cutting clutter is to me — and of how much progress I’ve already made.
+More importantly, there are four good reasons why it’s best to have nothing on your kitchen countertops:

 1. Clutter Breeds Clutter

 If you allow one thing on a surface, just one more item won’t hurt anything.